liaoya/packer-template/alpine/README.md

 export CURLOPT_SSL_VERIFYPEER=false
 ```

 More boot time is required for virtualbox-iso.
-The following information is required for build

-- DNS nameserver
-- Proxy for apk
+Setup proper `http_proxy` if behind a firewall.

 if build at home, use `-var "iso_url=http://mirrors.ustc.edu.cn/alpine/v3.6/releases/x86_64/alpine-virt-3.6.2-x86_64.iso"`